-CREATING A VIBRANT ECONOMY Table A.23 VE5 - NETWORK AND HIERARCHY OF CENTRES Reasons for Alternatives Considered SPPS sets out clear policy aims to define a hierarchy of centres to ensure a co-ordinated approach to a sustainable network of retail and service provision across the city, and to promote the City Centre first.
-Healthy centres are the heart of communities, attracting significant footfall for day-to-day activities, and are critical to the success of the LDP.
-Options Option 1 Option 2 Define the network and hierarchy of centres as the best framework for directing future development Rely on SPPS (exclude commercial nodes arterial routes) Summary Follows the aims of the SPPS, but includes commercial nodes on arterial routes and seeks to ensure a City Centre first approach for the location of future retailing and other main Town Centre uses.
+CREATING A VIBRANT E CONOMY Table A.23 VE5 - NETWORK AND HIERARCHY OF CENTRES VE5 - NETWORK AND HIERARCHY OF CENTRES Reasons for Alternatives Considered SPPS sets out clear policy aims to define a hierarchy of centres to ensure a co-ordinated approach to a sustainable network of retail and service provision across the city, and to promote the City Centre first.
+Healthy centres are the heart of communities, attracting significant footfall for datay activities, and are critical to the success of the LDP.
+Options Option 1 Define the network and hierarchy of centres as the best framework for directing future development Option 2 Rely on SPPS (exclude commercial nodes arterial routes) Summary Follows the aims of the SPPS, but includes commercial nodes on arterial routes and seeks to ensure a City Centre first approach for the location of future retailing and other main Town Centre uses.
 Similar to Option 1, promoting a city-centre-first approach for the location of future retail and other main Town Centre uses.
 However, it would seek to exclude commercial nodes on arterial routes instead allowing the market to determine the location of such uses along these routes.
 Social Effects Significant positive effects: Reducing deprivation and creating a more inclusive society by ensuring residents have easy access to key facilities, local services and local employment opportunities Mixed effects: Retains much of the existing network but excludes commercial nodes on arterial routes which may restrict / prevent regeneration Economic Effects Significant positive effects: Supports the economic development of Belfast as the regional economic driver, and access to employment opportunities.
 Minor negative effects: Hinders economic growth at commercial nodes on arterial routes Environmental Effects Minor positive effects: Protect and enhance open space and natural green space, by bringing disused land/ brownfield sites and buildings back into use.
-Encourage sustainable travel and consequential reductions in carbon footprint due to reduced travel distances for day-to-day needs No significant effects Reasons for Selecting Preferred Option Option 1 supports the SPPS requirement to define a hierarchy of centres, ensuring a co-ordinated approach to a sustainable network of retail and service provision across the city.
-It promotes the city centre first, complemented by precautionary approach to out-of-centre commercial developments as set in the RDS.
-It would help strengthen Belfast City Centre as the economic driver for the region, promoting equity and addressing social exclusion through easy access to key facilities, local services and employment opportunities at a reasonable cost.
-Improved pedestrian accessibility and public transport would reduce car dependence and help reduce emissions.
-Timescale of Impact Social: These effects are likely to be realised in the medium to long term Mitigation or enhancement No mitigation measures or enhancements have been identified.
+Encourage sustainable travel and consequential reductions in carbon footprint due to reduced travel distances for day-to-day needs No significant effects Reasons for Selecting Preferred Option service provision across the city.
+It promotes the city centre first, com developments as set in the RDS.
+It would help strengthen Belfast City y Centre as the economic driver for the region, promoting equity and I services and employment opportunities at a reasonable cost.
+Improved Timescale of Impact Social: These effects are likely to be realised in the medium to long to erm Mitigation or enhancement No mitigation measures or enhancements have been identified.